WilliamMurray-research/2026-0002-D/README.md

 To maintain a unified, governed, and structurally coherent record of all artefacts that underpin the research ecosystem.
 The registry provides:

-- A **single source of truth** for all operational and formal assets
-- **Governed structure** ensuring consistency, auditability, and ISO‑aligned standards
-- **Cross‑domain integration** spanning symbolic, computational, dynamical, and architectural systems
-- **Provenance tracking** from conceptual origin to operational deployment
-- **Structural coherence** across the entire research roadmap and the Unified Operator Architecture programme

-This repository is not a collection of files; it is the formal substrate that anchors the ecosystem, ensuring that every artefact — conceptual or operational — is preserved, governed, and unified under a single architectural standard.

 ---